Klowhe/toktative-techjam/README.md

 ### 1. RAG Framework and Data Preparation

 #### 1.1 Regulatory Document Processing

-Our RAG framework incorporates the following legal documents, each preprocessed using **LangChain** and embedded using **mxbai-embed-large**:
+Our RAG framework incorporates the following legal documents, each chunked and embedded using **mxbai-embed-large** (no LangChain used):

 - **EU Digital Services Act** - European Union digital platform regulations
 - **California Senate Bill 976** - Protecting Our Kids from Social Media Addiction Act